Jonasitoelprogramador/Milestone4/README.md

 This page displays all of the possible values of a given recipe, that is, name, nationality, cook-time, ingredients, method and liked by.
 Note that on this page, the name and desciption of the recipe are displayed in the header as the title and the subtitle respectively.
 This page also has the following three calls to action: edit, delete and like.
 Edit takes the user to the Edit Recipe Page (see above), delete deletes the recipe entirely from the database and like will add that user's name to the list of users that like the given recipe.

 Login Page
 This page contains a 'card' and within that a form that requires both a username and password.
 There are also two buttons: 'login' which submits the inputted data to be checked against the data in the database and 'register' which takes the user to the Register Page (see below) if they don't have a username/password.
 This is designed to be as easy and intuitive as possible and to make the authentication process as straightforward as possible.
+There is also a landscape background on this page in order to play into the "travelling" theme of the app as well as to improve UX generally.

 Register Page
 This page is similarly laid out to the Login Page.
 The difference is that the submit button uses the inputted data to create a new user and the second button takes the user to the Login Page.